Ford Transit: Facelift (1977)

 The Mark II was available in 6 body styles: Van, Kombi, Chassis Cab, Parcel Van, Bus, and Crewbus all available in short-wheelbase (2690 mm) and long-wheelbase (3000 mm) versions.
 A selection of 5 engines was available: 1.6-litre OHC Petrol, 1.6-litre OHV Petrol (Kent), 2.0-litre OHC Petrol, 2.0-litre OHC Petrol (Economy) and 2.4-litre Diesel.
 On top of this were 32 door combinations, 6 axle ratios and options for 12 – 17 interior seats.
 All of these were available in any combination when purchased with Ford's highly customizable custom plan.
 At the time this gave the business sector an unprecedented amount of flexibility, which was a major factor in the vehicles' ultimate success.

 In 1981, for mainland European market only, the Transit Clubmobil was introduced by the Hymer company.
 This was fitted with a 1.6 / 2.0 OHC engine, and featured a custom interior – captain style swivel seats in velour, pile carpet, motorsport steering wheel, unique Ronal 14" alloy wheels, unique side windows, folding back seat, luggage box, unique front spoiler, tinted glass, power assisted steering, spare wheel carrier and rear door ladder.
 In 3 years of production 150 were produced and less than 20 are thought to still exist.

 In late 1982, the well-equipped Transit Ghia was introduced to some markets, only as a nine-seater bus.
 This offered a velour interior, full carpeting, tinted windows, and sunroof.
 Externally it can be identified by chrome dog-dish hubcaps and extra lamps in the grille.

 In 1982, a four-wheel drive version was added to the German market, called the SIRA-Ford Transit.
 This was developed together with Rau GmbH, a Ford dealer in Stuttgart.
 "SIRA" combines "Sinpar" and "Rau" because Rau was the agent for French four-wheel-drive specialist Sinpar in Germany, Austria, and Switzerland.
-The SIRA Transit used a Sinpar transfer case and other parts, and was available with the 2-liter petrol four or the 2.4-liter Diesel, on either wheelbase.
+The SIRA Transit used a Sinpar transfer case and other parts, and was available with the 2-litre petrol or the 2.4-litre Diesel, on either wheelbase.
 The 4x4 Transit was later offered in other markets as well.